volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 console.log(result); // Prints "0,1,2,5,8,10"
 ```

 **Important note:** you can pass the separator as the only argument of `join` function and the elements will be separated by it.
-The default separator is comma `,`.
+The default separator is a comma `,`.

 #### keys